The Best Flannel Sheets of 2023

 Flannel is well known for its texture—the fuzzy surface is called its nap.
 Napping is a technique in which the fabric is brushed after it’s woven.
 Flannel sheets can be napped on both sides or just one side, and the napping can be heavy or light.

 Sheets with napping on both sides are usually the softest and warmest, as the napping traps warm air.
-Double-napped sheets also cost more, but for shoppers who live in a cold climate, that extra cost may be worth it.
+Double-napped sheets also cost more, but for shoppers who live in a cold climate, that extra cost might be worth it.

 Softness